DaveEveritt/personal-space/readme.md

-# Personal Space
+# “Personal Space”

 Dave and Fania Everitt, with Alice Tuppen-Corps

-An online artwork extracting individual diary entries containing words selected according to the intensity of live space weather data.
+An online artwork extracting phrases from individual diary entries containing words selected according to the intensity of live space weather data.

 ## The text